hpearson98/completist/README.md

 * The Task Checkbox is interactive so that when the user checks it, the task is crossed off, making it easy for the user to keep track of their tasks.

     ![Image of Tesk Checkbox](assets/images/task-checkbox.png)
+### Features Left To Implement
+* Local Storage
+    * The Web Application would greatly benefit from local storage as it would allow the user to return to update their tasks.
 # Technologies Used
 ## Languages Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)